How to copy a list in Python

 The Replit Team

-You'll learn several techniques, from the slice operator [:] to the copy module.
-You'll also find practical tips for real-world applications and get advice on how to debug common issues.
+In this article, you'll learn several techniques to copy lists, from the slice operator to the copy module.
+You'll also find practical tips, real-world applications, and advice on how to debug common issues.

 Using the slice operator [:]